awesome-automations/awesome-automations.github.io/pages/ideas.md

 ---
 layout: page-fullwidth
 show_meta: false
-title: "SmartHome Automation Ideas"
+title: "Smart Home Automation Ideas"
-#subheadline: "A must have devices for your smarthome setup"
+#subheadline: "A must have devices for your smart home setup"
 #teaser: "Ideas for your smart home!"
 categories:
     - devices